FlightControl-User/x16-flash/README.md

 Faulty flashed ROMs are highlighted with a RED led.

 ### 3.5.
-Interation of the ROMs
+Each of the identified ROMs will be flashed

-Once the ROM has been flashed, the next ROM is considered flashing, which has a lower sequence number than the one flashed.
-The last ROM that is considered for flashing is the on-board ROM.
+Once the ROM has been flashed, the next identified ROM is considered flashing, which has a lower sequence number than the one flashed.
+The last ROM that is considered for flashing is the on-board ROM (if identified).

 ### End of the flashing process